grpc/grpc-go/CONTRIBUTING.md

   discussion with gRPC-Go authors and consultants.

 - For speculative changes, consider opening an issue and discussing it first.
-If you are suggesting a behavioral or API change, consider starting with a [gRFC proposal](https://github.com/grpc/proposal).
+If you are suggesting a behavioral or API change, consider starting with a [gRPC proposal](https://github.com/grpc/proposal).

 - Provide a good **PR description** as a record of **what** change is being made